ds4cabs/DataCraftAgent/README.md

 4. **How to use**
    - The frontend page will open automatically in your browser
-   - Enter the number of records to generate and click "Generate"
+   - Enter the number of patient records to generate
+   - Click "Generate Dataset" to create breast cancer patient data
    - View the results and download as CSV

 ## API

-- `GET /generate_patients?count=10`
+- `GET /generate_breast_cancer_data?count=100`
-  - Parameter: `count` (number of records to generate, default 10)
+  - Parameter: `count` (number of patient records to generate, default 100)
-  - Returns: JSON array of patient records
+  - Returns: JSON array of breast cancer patient records with all 30 variables

+## Data Quality Features

+- **Realistic Value Ranges**: All variables are generated within clinically appropriate ranges
+- **Logical Consistency**: Related variables maintain medical logic (e.g., age and menopausal status)
+- **Missing Data Handling**: Optional realistic missing data patterns
+- **Data Validation**: Built-in checks for data integrity and consistency

+## Use Cases

+- Clinical research and development
+- Machine learning model training
+- Healthcare analytics testing
+- Medical software development
+- Educational purposes in oncology

 ## Contact

-For questions or suggestions, please open an [issue on GitHub](https://github.com/DorisTheChef/Simple_Version_DataCraft_AI_Agent/issues).
+For questions, suggestions, or collaboration opportunities, please open an [issue on GitHub](https://github.com/yourusername/DataCraftAgent/issues).

 ---

-**This project is for learning and research purposes only.**
+**Important Notice**: This tool generates synthetic data for research and development purposes only.
+The generated data does not represent real patients and should not be used for clinical decision-making or patient care.